How it all began

 I have got to experience the friendly and magical atmosphere of Oxford.
 I am certain that it is the best direction I can take in my journey.
 Oxford studies will assist me in developing the best abilities and producing research that will matter to society.

-Please, support my future studies and research on this transparent bank account.
+Please, support my future research on my fundraising site.

 My other activities